 Prerequisite: JPNS 302 or equivalent.
+Numeric grade only.

 410 Advanced Japanese.

 Advanced Japanese for students who come back from study abroad in Japan.
 Designed to help students integrate their experiences abroad into their academic interests.
 Readings chosen based on students' individual interests.
 Students learn to read effectively and precisely, and to orally and visually present their individual projects in Japanese.